tholmbb/powershell-ad-tools/README.md

 - `Standard/` – Scripts designed for use within a **single domain** environment.
 - `CrossDomain/` – Scripts with the `-CD.ps1` suffix, designed for use in **cross-domain** environments.

+---

+## 📝 Notes

+- Scripts are categorized based on their usage environment.
+- This improves maintainability and keeps the repository organized as more scripts are added.

+---